3_Drawing Shapes

 we need to bind both a vertex buffer object and a vertex array object.
 We bind the the vertex buffer with glBindBuffer

 using the stored VBO reference.
-As for the vertex array object, an app may bind a VAO itself, or it may pass a reference in the vao_ref
+As for the vertex array object, an app may bind a VAO itself, or it may provide a reference with the vao_ref

 Hexagons, Triangles, and Squares